GoogleChrome/devtools-docs/docs/contributing.md

 <p class="note"><strong>Note:</strong> We occasionally label bugs that require a small patch but make for good first-time contributions with GoodFirstBug.
 You can [filter](https://code.google.com/p/chromium/issues/list?q=label:GoodFirstBug) down the issues list to only display these.
 </p>

 Alternatively, if there is no existing ticket for the change, then [create a new issue](http://chromiumbugs.appspot.com/?token=3LKZrfbEU7e_Zxic4HVH3gTdvS4%3A1371938055157&role=&continue=https%3A//code.google.com/p/chromium/issues/entry.do).
 Be sure to describe what the change is and justify why it was needed, adding
 "patch to follow" to the end.

-**Communicate**<br/>
+**Communicate**

 Before you start
 [contributing](http://dev.chromium.org/developers/contributing-code) on a ticket, it's a good idea to open a new thread on the [DevTools Google Group](https://groups.google.com/forum/?fromgroups#!forum/google-chrome-developer-tools) so you can discuss anything you are unsure of or may not know about regarding the particular ticket you will be working on.
 You can never over communicate.

 ### Step 5: Pull, Develop, Branch, Commit

-Pull the latest files from the repository and sync to be sure you are working with the latest code.<br/>
+Pull the latest files from the repository and sync to be sure you are working with the latest code.

     git pull --rebase

-Then create a new branch which you can make your changes on.<br/>
+Then create a new branch which you can make your changes on.

     git checkout -b yourBugOrFeatureName